seng438-winter-2022/seng438-a3-tonyv-vo/Assignment3-LabReport.md

 # 7 A comparison on the advantages and disadvantages of requirements-based test generation and coverage-based test generation.

-Requirements-based test generation is a black box principle.
-Simply put, it is generating your tests knowing the requirements of the source code and does not require you to actually see the source code.
+Requirements-based test generation is a black-box principle.
+Simply put, it is generating your tests knowing the requirements and expected outputs of the source code and does not require you to actually see the source code.

 **Advantages**
-- Easier to plan, requires a simple understanding of the requirements/goals of the function being tested
+- Easier to plan, requires a simple understanding of the requirements and goals of the function being tested
 - It is explicit since the tests will be determined from formulas
 - They can be planned in advance of the actual code being finished
 - Boundary value tests catch errors

 **Disadvantages**
-- Easy to miss important aspects of the program like security
+- Easy to miss important aspects of the program, such as security
 - Doesn’t check specific code segments
 - Won’t check the program line by line
 - Test cases can be difficult to design for complicated systems
 - Number of test cases can become large for complicated functions
 - Limited knowledge of a programs inner workings may affect the quality of the tests

-Coverage-based test generation is a white box principle.
-It is generating tests from the actual source code,
+Coverage-based test generation is a white-box principle.
+It is generating tests from the actual source code.

 **Advantages**
 - Can check the program line by line for max coverage